Purdue-CS193/homework-0-joeruhe/index.md

+# Joseph Ruhe's First CS193 Homework

+- I really like the people teaching this class, they are very light-hearted
+- I enjoy the smaller class size
+- I enjoy the resources made available on canvas and the ease of doing this assignment

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.